Argon gas suppliers - Argon gas bottle sizes - Great argon gas prices

-Argon is the principal gas used in shielding gas applications due to its high density and total inertness.
+Argon gas is mostly used as TIG or GTAW welding gas, shielding gas and purging gas, supplied in argon gas bottle-cylinder sizes.
+Argon gas is the principal gas used in shielding gas applications due to its high density and total inertness.

 The low ionising potential of argon allows easy forming of a welding arc without reacting with the metal components being welded.